-Assessment of 2017 Long-Term Objectives by the Committee
+Assessment of 2018 Long-Term Objectives by the Committee

-The HR Committee reviewed the performance based portion (50%) of the 2017 RSU grant.
-The 2017 Long-Term Objectives were approved by the Board of Directors in 2017, upon recommendation of the HR Committee.
+The 2018 Long-Term Objectives were approved by the Board of Directors in 2018, upon recommendation of the HR Committee.
 The HR Committee regularly monitored the progress made by Management toward achieving said long-term objectives.
-As part of its duties and responsibilities and in conjunction with the end of period assessment, the HR Committee reviewed and discussed with Management the assessment of achievements against the Corporation's 2017 Long-Term Objectives.
-Further to its review, the HR Committee postponed the approval of the 2017 RSU payout in order to re-evaluate the Corporation's approach in the determination of the long-term objectives and seek advice from Hugessen to assist the HR Committee in its assessment for the payout of the 2017 performance based of the RSU objectives.
-Following such review and taking into account Management's self-assessment, the HR Committee considered concurred with Management's performance over the last three years to be determined at an overall performance rate of 48%.
+As part of its duties and responsibilities and in conjunction with the end of period assessment, the HR Committee reviewed and discussed with Management the assessment of achievements against the Corporation's 2018 Long-Term Objectives.
+Following such review and taking into account Management's self-assessment, the HR Committee recommended an achievement score of 75% of target.
+This included a calculated result of 67% of target, which was increased to 75% of target to reflect additional challenges faced, and overcome, by Management relating to the COVID-19 pandemic.

-Upon recommendation of the HR Committee, the Board of Directors deliberated and concurred with the HR Committee and set and approved the assessment of the 2017 Long-term Objectives at 48% as evidenced below.
-These RSUs were settled in Common Shares of the Corporation taking into account the applicable tax withholdings so that the Corporation issues only such number of Common Shares the value of which equals the net amount to be received by the Named Executives.
-The portion of the RSUs that is time based (representing 50% of the 2017 grant) is paid at a rate of 100%.
-These timed-based RSUS are also paid in Common Shares of the Corporation taking into account the applicable tax withholdings.
+Upon recommendation of the HR Committee, the Board of Directors deliberated and concurred with the HR Committee and approved the assessment of the 2018 Long-term Objectives at 75% as evidenced below.
+These RSUs were settled in Common Shares of the Corporation.
+The portion of the RSUs that is time based (representing 50% of the 2018 grant) is paid in full upon vesting.
+All RSUs are paid in Common Shares of the Corporation taking into account the applicable tax withholdings so that the Corporation issues only such number of Common Shares the value of which equals the net amount to be received by the Named Executives.

-2017 - 2020 RSU OBJECTIVES ALLOCATION (%) ACHIEVEMENT (%) Increase net asset value/share 25.00 10.00 Increase revenues to equivalent of 150,000 ounces of gold 25.00 10.00 Enhance/realize investment/exploration portfolio 20.00 8.00 Provide superior return to Gold Index and peers 10.00 0.00 Maintain sound financial position 10.00 10.00 Leadership in sustainability 10.00 10.00 TOTAL: 100.00 48.00
+2018 - 2021 RSU OBJECTIVES ALLOCATION (%) ACHIEVEMENT (%) Increase net asset value/share 20.00 20.00 Increase revenues to equivalent of 184,000 ounces of gold 20.00 0.00 Increase operating cash flow to \$218 million annually 10.00 7.00 Enhance/realize investment/exploration portfolio by 20% and develop accelerator business 20.00 20.00 Provide superior return to Gold Index and peers 10.00 0.00 Maintain sound financial position 10.00 10.00 Leadership in sustainability 10.00 10.00 ADJUSTMENT FOR ACHIEVEMENTS DURING PANDEMIC 8% TOTAL: 100.00 75.00

-Based on the foregoing, the Board approved the following payment in connection with the 2017 Long-Term Incentive Award to the Named Executives.
+Based on the foregoing, the Board (and, in the case of the OBL Named Executive, the OBL board of directors) approved the following payment in connection with the 2018 Long-Term Incentive Award to the Named Executives.
 These RSUs were settled in Common Shares at the settlement date based on the closing market price of the Common Shares of the Corporation traded on the TSX on the day prior to the settlement date.
-The Board met on June 22, 2020 to determine the payout of the performance-based RSUs; all RSU vested on June 7, 2020 and, accordingly, as per the terms of the RSU Plan, these RSUs were settled in Common Shares of the Corporation, taking into account mandatory withholdings, at a price of \$12.57 per RSU, being the closing market price of the Common Shares of the Corporation traded on the TSX on June 5, 2020, being a business day prior to the vesting/settlement date.
+The Board met on May 11, 2021 to determine the payout of the performance-based RSUs; all RSU vested on May 14, 2021 and, accordingly, as per the terms of the RSU Plan, these RSUs were settled in Common Shares of the Corporation, taking into account mandatory withholdings, at a price of \$16.10 per RSU, being the closing market price of the Common Shares of the Corporation traded on the TSX on May 13, 2021, being a business day prior to the vesting/settlement date.